faby-nikson/life-saving-resources/docs/music/Recording.md

 ## Record

-- Check the input sound
+- Check the input sound in the Sound card
 	+ Input signal must be between -18dbs and -12dbs at top
 - Record every part several times (at least 2, or 3)
 	+ It will be easier to correct the small details

+## Tips

-- Optional: you can record a part twice, in 2 different tracks
+- You can record a part twice, in 2 different tracks
 	+ it can provide a louder and better global sound

 ## Track quality

-Once everything is properly recorded:
+Once everything is recorded:
 - Remove unused media and clean the bin
 - Cut the empty tracks and handle silences
-- Handle fade in/fade out between two tracks
+- Handle fade in/fade out between two tracks (with `x` key in Cubase)
 - Perform the gain staging job:
-	+ Mettre toutes les pistes à 0, et harmoniser les volumes avec le pre-gain
-	+ Toutes les pistes doivent avoir le même volume
+    - Put every track volume to 0
+    - Use the `pre-gain` option to have all your tracks to the same max volume
 	+ (Optional) Tester en inversant les phases pour voir si le volume est meilleur
-	+ /!\ Le volume de sortie ne doit pas dépasser -6db
+	+ ⚠️THe output volume must not be over `-6db`